leamas/etc-cleaner/README.md

 - The option_id could be unique or not.
 If not unique, your plugin will shadow the system one.

-## rpm-config notes.
+## rpmconf notes.
-This package is inspired by rpm-config.
+This package is inspired by rpmconf.
 However, here are also some
 changes:
   - This is obviously a GUI app.
   - External merge tools are not run as root.
 Merging is done on